Benin - Telecoms, Mobile and Broadband - Statistics and Analyses

 There has been some progress resulting from improved international internet connectivity and the rapidly escalating bandwidth available, which has led to lower access pricing for end-users.
 This additional bandwidth has assisted MTN Benin and Moov to expand their networks and provided the necessary backhaul capacity to support the growing use of mobile data applications and service, including m-commerce and m-banking.
 Improved telecoms infrastructure has the potential to transform many areas of the country’s economy, bringing a greater proportion of the population into the orbit of internet commerce and connectivity.

 The fixed-line monopoly operator be.Telecoms (rebranded from Benin Telecoms in October 2015) has also expanded its fixed-wireless and DSL-based broadband services in recent years, extending its national fibre backbone and international fibre connections.
-Long-established plans to privatise the company have thus far come to nought, though the government is developing its strategy to sell of the company’s assets, including the mobile services unit Libercom which will be spun off as a new entity with separate assets.
+Long-established plans to privatise the company have thus far come to nought, though through the government’s strategy to sell of the company’s assets the mobile services unit Libercom was spun off and disbanded, with its subscriber base being migrated to MTN’s network.

 Although fixed-line internet services have been available in Benin since 1995, access is limited to a small proportion of the population.
 Fixed-line internet represents only a small fraction of all accesses, with most connections being made via the mobile networks.
 To address these limitations, the government and regulator are engaged in an ICT development program through to 2021, which aims to provide telecoms services to 80% of the country, mostly via mobile infrastructure.

 MTN agrees to pay CFA134.4 billion in licence fees for 2016 and 2017;

 Government restructures state-owned telcos;

 Canal+ signed deal with the Beninese Electric Power Company to provide internet services via powerlines;

 MTN Benin signs five-year Managed Rural Coverage deal with Ericsson;